Cloudddy/Cloud2/index.md

 ### Other Projects

 I have not been just coding Cloud2, I also have another project.
 Chloebot.
 Sometimes, if someone requests, I will make a custom bot for them.
 For now, it is private.
 Want to go to the main site?
-[Click Here](https://darkkdeveloper.github.io)
+[Click Here](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 ### Invite Link

 Like the bot?
 Well you may as well [invite](https://discord.com/api/oauth2/authorize?client_id=749823850660757545&permissions=268453894&redirect_uri=https%3A%2F%2Fdarkkdev.github.io%2F&scope=bot) it!

-### Help Develop DarkBot
+### Help Develop Cloud2

 Currently Closed.